Bateman's principle: Bateman's experiment

 Bateman conducted the first experimental study comparing reproductive success in males and females in 1948.
 A total of six series of experiments were conducted with the fruit fly Drosophila melanogaster, using three to five individuals of each sex and a total of 215 males and 215 females for the six experiments.
 Each adult was heterozygous for a dominant phenotypic mutation (this allowed him to determine parentage by looking at the physical characteristics of the offspring).
 Each trial ran for three or four days.
 Bateman also varied the age of the flies depending on the experiment, with an age gap between one and six days total.

 Bateman never actually counted the flies' copulations and instead formulated his results by looking at the flies' offspring.
 This was possible because, as noted above, the flies used were from several inbred strains, which meant both parents could be identified by their offsprings' specific inbred strain.
 In the absence of genetic testing, Bateman was using the only feasible technique given the technology available at the time.
 Bateman inferred the number of involved mates based on the number of offspring that were later found to have mutations from both a male and a female – that is, he knew the number of offspring produced by each individual fly as well as the partners with which the individual had produced these offspring.
 These were used as a proxy for calculating mating success of each individual fly.
 The difficulty with this methodology was that if a female Drosophila had copulated with five males and only one larva survived, Bateman would not be able to account for the other four copulations.

-Analysis of the data collected in sets one through four showed that the males' reproductive success, estimated as the number of sired offspring, increased at a steady rate until a total of three mates were reached.
-It is important to note that Bateman kept the sex ratio of males to females completely even throughout his trials.
+Analysis of the data collected in sets one through four showed that the males' reproductive success, estimated as the number of sired offspring, increased at a steady rate until a total of three mates was reached.
+Bateman kept the sex ratio of males to females completely even throughout his trials.
 But after surpassing three mates, male reproductive success began to fall.
 Female reproductive success also increased with the number of mates, but much more gradually than that of the males.
 The second series of data collected in sets five and six illustrated a dramatically different outcome.
 Male reproductive success increased at a steady and steep rate, never dropping.
 Female reproductive success, on the other hand, plateaued after a single mate.
 Bateman focused mainly on the second set of data (sets five and six) when discussing his results.
 His conclusion was that the reproductive success of females does not increase with additional mates, as one fit mate was enough to successfully complete fertilization, whereas male reproductive success increased strongly.
-The is often referred to as Bateman's Gradient (that us, the statistical relationship between mating success and reproductive success).
+The is often referred to as Bateman's Gradient (that is, the statistical relationship between mating success and reproductive success).

 Bateman's experimental results gave rise to the following conclusions: